LearnTeachCode/mob-coding/README.md

 - Switched to handling GitHub authentication with my own server and learned how to make a new route that makes a POST request from Node and redirects the user back to the homepage with their GitHub access token.
 Woohoo!

+- Set up production version with Heroku environment variables, no more hard-coded URLs or client ID (for now, just using an AJAX request to get the client ID from the server).

+- Did a second user test, this time virtually, with [this fun practice problem from r/DailyProgrammer](https://www.reddit.com/r/dailyprogrammer/comments/5e4mde/20161121_challenge_293_easy_defusing_the_bomb/)!
+Got some good feedback and identified some more bugs.

 **Questions:**

 - How should I go about generating an "unguessable string" for the `state` parameter for GitHub authentication?